Result Table All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results Result Table

 Units

-Units for application of scale.
-The original units taken from the calibration file are replaced by the units defined here in the results table.
+The units in the results table taken from the calibration file are overridden by the units defined here.

 ISTD Amount